imprisoner/bem-bp/src/pug/layouts/README.md

 # layouts folder
-    layouts to extend pages from
+    layout components (header, footer, etc.) and layouts to extend pages from